Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Background

 \subsubsection{Lifetimes.}

 A \rust lifetime is similar to a scope\textemdash it is a statically determined region of a program.
-However, unlike a scope, it is not always defined by a lexical marker such as a closing curly brace \cite{nonlexicallifetimes}.
+However, it is not always defined by a lexical marker such as a closing curly brace \cite{nonlexicallifetimes}.
 For example, in~\Cref{fig:lifetime-a}, \TT{b}'s lifetime is just Lines 3-4.

 If a reference is assigned to an identifier, \eg~\TT{b = \&a}, then the lifetime of the identifier is called the \textit{lifetime of the borrow}.
 Two rules constrain the lifetimes of borrows: \be \item[\textbf{Rule 1:}] \textit{The lifetime of a borrow must not extend beyond the lifetime of the borrowed value.
 In other words, the borrowed value must \text{\textnormal{``outlive''}} the borrow.} \item[\textbf{Rule 2:}] \textit{If there are multiple borrows to the same value, every mutable borrow must have a lifetime which is disjoint from that of every other borrow, whether mutable or immutable.} \ee